List of Easter eggs in Tesla products: Spaceballs and Ludicrous+

 This Easter egg is included only in vehicles that feature the ludicrous mode option.
-The Easter egg is activated from the controls menu, by switch the software-controlled acceleration from "sport" to "ludicrous" and then tapping and holding the "ludicrous" text for 5 seconds.
+The Easter egg is activated from the controls menu, by switching the software-controlled acceleration from "sport" to "ludicrous" and then tapping and holding the "ludicrous" text for 5 seconds.
 The screen will go black for a short time.
 A star field will swiftly appear and zoom forward, closely resembling a jump to ludicrous speed from the movie Spaceballs.